-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

 JACOB TREMBLAY STARS AGAINST JULIA ROBERTS AND NAOMI WATTS IN THREE UPCOMING BLOCKBUSTERS

-Daily Mail reported that the man Roberts, 49, was kissing was just a friendly “goodbye kiss.”

-Julia Roberts has been married to cinematographer Daniel Moder since 2002 and they have three children together.
+The Daily Mail reported that the man Roberts, 49, was kissing was just a friend.
+Julia Roberts has been married to cinematographer Daniel Moder since 2002, and they have three children together.

 Julia Roberts is set to appear in a TV series based on Maria Semple’s best-selling novel Today Will Be Different.

-Roberts will play the lead in the series, due to be released this fall.
+Roberts will play the lead in the series, which is due to be released this fall.
 The television adaptation of the novel will follow a day in the life of Eleanor Flood, who decides that day will be the day to tackle the little things she has been putting off.

 #JuliaRoberts dans une série TV ?
 Elle incarnera le personnage principal d'une série adaptée du roman #TodayWillBeDifferent. pic.twitter.com/o9H2fwLsYl